Mbed-TLS/mbedtls-framework/docs/framework-design.md

 #### Watershed approach for backward-incompatible framework changes

 If a change in the framework repository breaks a consuming branch, it is possible to make it in a single step in the framework repository.
-However, this makes it mandatory to reflect this change in consuming branches the next time they are updated.
+However, this makes it mandatory to reflect this change in consuming branches the next time their framework submodule is updated.
 Therefore this should only be done if the change can be reflected quickly and there are no other urgent pending framework-submodule updates.

 1. Make a pull request (PR) in the framework repository with a backward-incompatible change.
-2. In each affected consuming branch, make a PR that updates the framework submodule to the new version and changes the code to work with the updated framework code.
+2. For each affected consuming branch, make a PR that updates the framework submodule to the new version and changes the code to work with the updated framework code.
 Wait for those PR to be approved and passing the CI.
 3. Merge the framework PR.
 4. Update the PR in the consuming branches and merge them.